-1. to receive the audited financial statements of the Corporation as at and for the financial year ended December 31, 2022, together with the notes thereto and the auditors' report thereon (the "Financial Statements");
+1. to receive and consider the audited financial statements of the Corporation for the year ended December 31, 2024, together with the notes thereto and the auditors' report thereon (the "Financial Statements");

 2. to elect the board of directors of the Corporation (the "Board") to hold office until the next annual general meeting of Shareholders or until their successors are duly elected or appointed;